 Canal safety is always top of mind for us at SRP; but right now is the perfect time of year to remind everyone to safely enjoy the Valley’s more than 80 miles of multi-use trails along the canals.
 From running to biking, the paths provide a perfect opportunity to enjoy our natural desert climate and the active waterways that keep Phoenix moving forward.

 Canals move water to homes, farms and businesses for irrigation and to cities for treatment before it arrives at your tap.
 Metro Phoenix has two sets of canals operated by Central Arizona Project (CAP) and SRP.

 Additionally, there are canals in the East Valley operated by the Roosevelt Water Conservation District .
 No matter who operates or manages the canals, the aim is the same: Quickly move measured and metered quantities of water across the Valley.

 Things to do along the canals

 You can walk, jog or bike along the canals using our canal distance map.
 Fishing is also permitted with a valid Arizona fishing license; however, the white amur fish are catch-and-release.
 You can also enjoy the sights at Arizona Falls and other canal interpretive sites.

 Canal safety tips

-- Assign a water watcher to ensure you have eyes on people near the water at all times.
+- Assign a water watcher to ensure you always have eyes on people near the water.
 Never swim in canals!

 - Make sure to teach children about canal safety.
 Never jump in to rescue pets or objects such as toys.
 Call 911 for help.